 As a life coach and hypnotherapist, I see clients all the time who are seeking clarity and say they feel lost and confused.
 They feel stuck or just don’t know who they are any more and find it difficult to make any decisions at all.
 Nothing feels right.
 What I usually find is that they are out of alignment or congruence with themselves and their core values.
-All of the parts and pieces that make up “you” and work together in synnd reprimand that says you should not be who you are chips away at that person you were born to be and you lose trust in yourself.
+All of the parts and pieces that make up “you” and work together in sync are out of wack.
+You feel confused and something says you should not be who you are.
+Every action chips away at that person you were born to be and you lose trust in yourself.
 You begin to doubt your own basic instincts and the sense of internal guidance that comes natural to you.
 Yes, we must learn discipline and what is accepted and expected behavior in certain situations.
-How can we dochronicity to produce that unique person that is you, are in fact, out of sync and not working the way they were meant to.
+How can we do this and stay that unique person that is authentically "us"?
 How does this happen?
 How do we lose ourselves?

 It happens incidentally and accidently, as we react to everything and everyone in our environment.
 The little girl that is told she should not talk so loudly or the little boy that is told “boys don’t cry “, begins to doubt their own feelings and tries to behave as others think they should.
-Can’t, shouldn’t, must, don’t and every little doubt a this without becoming someone we are not, without loosing our spirit and uniqueness?
+Can’t, shouldn’t, must, don’t and every little doubt chips away at our core self!
+How do we navigate this without becoming someone we are not, without loosing our spirit and uniqueness?

 How do we go about finding ourselves or getting back to our true self?
-It does take some stretching of a mental and emotional sort and self-examination to get back to that true and authentic self and feel comfortable and in sync.
-Where to start is sometimes the hardest question.
-Some alone time is usually a good starting point.
+It does take some stretching of a mental and emotional sort and self-examination to get back to that true and authentic self and feel comfortably in-sync.
+Where to start is sometimes the hardest question. a little alone time is usually a good starting point.
 Taking some time to be with yourself and acknowledge how you really feel about things and what pleases or gives you bliss on the most basic level without outside influence will help.
 Getting in touch with your inner-child and remembering who you were and what you liked as a kid can give you precious insight.
 Were you artistic, athletic, organized or carefree?
 Did you have an active imagination?
 Were you quiet or the loudest kid in the room.
 Did you like attention or prefer to quietly observe?
 All of these are characteristics and all of them are good and positive.
 There is nothing about us that is not beautiful.
 Yes, we sometimes have to learn to use our qualities in context, but we don’t have to be someone we are not or give up those traits that feel true to us.
-First, because we will never do it successfully and secondly, we will always feel like we are missing a piece of ourselves and lastly, we will not come across as authentic to others.
+First, because we will never do it successfully and secondly, we will always feel like we are missing a piece of ourselves.
+Lastly, we will not come across as authentic to others.
 Have you ever met someone who seems to be behaving in a way that does not seem “true” or authentic, even though you have never met them before?
+They just don't resonate as "real" or authentic!
 You can feel that they are not “themselves”, even though you have nothing to go on, except, a feeling.
 Chances are, as you get to know them better you will see that “real self” come out, if only for a moment and as you glimpse that person you will feel more comfortable with them.
-So, if we are forced or choose to mask and hide our natural traits, we not only feel inauthentic to ourselves, but to others we meet and interact with.
-Trying doing things you loved as a kid or connecting with people you knew long ago can sometimes help to bring out that self you were originally, too.
+So, if we are forced or choose to mask and hide our natural traits, we not only feel inauthentic to ourselves, but to others we meet and interact with, as well.
+Try doing things you loved as a kid or connecting with people you knew long ago.
+This can sometimes help to bring out that original self.